"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted." – Ralph Waldo Emerson

 First, I ask what powers my stance.
 If it's a principle I can name, like fairness, precision, dignity, then I keep going.
 If it's bruised pride, control or boredom, I cool off and try again later.
 The world doesn't need more flinches dressed up as values.

 Second, I look for likely effects.
 Not extrapolated catastrophes, but near, testable ones.
 Who's helped, who's harmed, what evidence would show up if I'm wrong.
-When people claimed the cosplay incident was 'actively harming Black people,' I asked for the pathway from tan to harm.
-Historical blackface mocked and dehumanized.
-Tanning for anime accuracy?
+When people claimed the post was 'actively harming the community,' I asked for the pathway from a settings walkthrough to harm.
+If the allegation is deception, point to the specific false claim and the measurable consequence.
+If the allegation is confusion, show evidence of people being misled and how the guidance caused it.
+In this case, the practice was standard and disclosed.
 The connection skipped several steps that seemed to go over everyone's heads.
 Precision matters.
 The vaguer the claim, the harder it is to address genuinely.

 Third, I run the universality test in plain language.
 If everyone behaved the way I'm advocating, would public life get clearer or more chaotic?
 Would vulnerable people be safer or more exposed?
 If everyone accepted "stay down and apologize" as legitimate discourse, we'd have something resembling soft totalitarianism.